aslavchev/ecommerce-automation-framework/docs/architecture/README.md

 # Architecture Decision Records

 This directory contains Architecture Decision Records (ADRs) documenting key technical decisions for the test automation framework.
-Each ADR includes an ELI5 (Explain Like I'm 5) section for clarity and accessibility.
+Each ADR includes a Summary section for clarity and accessibility.

 ## Index